 The overlap kit is used on headers equipped with a double knife drive.
-The knife sickle sections that overlap use countersunk fasteners to provide a smooth surface over which the other end of the knife slides.
+The knife sickle sections that overlap countersunk fasteners to provide a smooth surface over which the other end of the knife slides.

-The guards used in this overlap area are open on the top side, and are specially designed to accommodate the extra thickness in this area of the knife.
-The overlap strap, bolted to the lefthand knife, will offset the countersunk sections to allow the knives to overlap.
+The guards used in this overlap area are open on the top side, and are specially designed to accommodate the extra thickness in this area of the knife. overlap strap, bolted to the leftknife, will offset the countersunk sections to allow the knives to overlap.

-If the knife is noisy or overheats, check this area to ensure the overlap guards have been properly installed.
-The hold down rollers have been added to maintain close cutting tolerances, and to prevent the overlap strap from wandering.
+If the knife is noisy or overheats, check this area to ensure the have overlap quards been properly installed.
+The hold down rollers have been added to maintain close cutting tolerances. and to prevent the overlap strap from wandering.